 Who was Penelope?

 The embroidered panel tells the story of Penelope, the loyal wife of Ulysses, who remained faithful to her husband during the ten years it took him to return from the Trojan war.
-To Penelope's right is Perseverans, holding an eagle that is striving to reach the sun and on her left is Paciens with a lamb reaching up to her.
+To Penelope's right is Perseverance, holding an eagle that is striving to reach the sun and on her left is Patience with a lamb reaching up to her.

 TLC at the Textile Conservation Studio

-We made our farewells and Penelope has been carefully removed from her frame and transported to the National Trust’s Textile Conservation Studio in Norfolk for some tender loving care.
+We made our farewells and Penelope was carefully removed from her frame and transported to the National Trust’s Textile Conservation Studio in Norfolk for some tender loving care.

-The embroidery will be removed from its lining, and both sections will be cleaned very carefully to remove as much accumulated dirt as possible.
-After this, the remedial conservation work will begin.
-This will involve making small repairs to the fabrics to stabilise the piece, couching loose threads, and using pre-shrunk linen to support the embroidery.
+The embroidery was removed from its lining, and both sections were cleaned very carefully to remove as much accumulated dirt as possible.
+Then the remedial conservation work began.
+This involved making small repairs to the fabrics to stabilize the piece, couching loose threads, and using pre-shrunk linen to support the embroidery.

 Penelope's return to Hardwick

-The work is largely funded by the Wolfson Trust.
+The work is largely funded by the Wolfson Foundation.